 Bad day for Harrison Barnes’s reputation as a hat wearer.

 Jay Bilas immediately trolls the pick by pointing out how Ross averaged 25 points per game last season……in the NIT.
-Designated international expert Fran Frascilla, who hasn’t had anything to talk about yet, reminisces about Jonas Valanciunas, picked the year before.
-Long night for Fran Frascilla.
+Designated international expert Fran Fraschilla, who hasn’t had anything to talk about yet, reminisces about Jonas Valanciunas, picked the year before.
+Long night for Fran Fraschilla.
 Dude’s lonely right now.

-Despite his mispronounciations – spotlighted again by an unnecessarily syllabled attempt at VAL-AN-CHOON-ASS – Broussard nevertheless provides a role in this draft.
+Despite his mispronunciations – spotlighted again by an unnecessarily-syllabled attempt at VAL-AN-CHOON-ASS – Broussard nevertheless provides a role in this draft.
 He is plugged in, and he does know what teams intend to do, even if he can’t (or won’t) rationalise it.
 On one hand, this helps him blend into proceedings and carves him the niche Jon Barry so sorely lacked.
 On the other hand, he’s making Ric Bucher redundant.

 (This would have been the worst joke of the night had Jones himself not topped it, first asking Andre about his questionable motor, then wrapping things up with the punchline “Detroit knows about good motors, right?”
 I really like Mark Jones in this role, but not even my dad would laugh at that.
 Still, cheers for falling on your sword for me there.)